MaxIQSpace/Coding-MaxIQ-Kits-with-Arduino-IDE/README.md

-# Using the Arduino IDE to write code to your MaxIQ Kits
+# Getting Started with MaxIQ Kits & Arduino

 ## Please download and review material included in "Lab 0" to get started with your MaxIQ kit and the Arduino IDE
 Included is: